EHRI/ehri-rest/docs/SCRIPTING.md

 #### Using the 'Ehri' module

 Much of the heavy lifting of setting up the EHRI environment has been placed in a module called `Ehri` inside the `scripts/ruby/lib` directory of the EHRI Neo4j server code root.
-You can pull this into your current environment like
+You can pull this into your Ruby script environment like so:
- so:

 ```ruby
 require "scripts/lib/ehri"